mkelly674/refactorAnalyasis/README.md

 The refactored code had the "for" loops seperated and not nested.
 Here is what that looked like:
 ![refactor](https://user-images.githubusercontent.com/114030563/197283799-07fdbc49-b7e6-4d79-995e-4b0bbe55421d.png)

+### The Cause in Lag

+The reason why this nesting of "for" loops caused it is because it was running the code multiple times over instead of looping what it needed to loop.
+This also could cause runtime errors.

 ## The Conclusion